-From 1 October 2023, you will receive a one-off bonus of 1,000 euro gross in full-time employment if you were in the service of the same employer continuously from at least 1 July 2023 through 1 October 2023.
-This bonus is pensionable income, and awarded because of the salary increase only taking effect on 1 October.
+In May 2025, you will receive a one-off bonus of 750 euros gross for full-time employment if you were employed by the same employer continuously from at least 1 January 2025 through 1 May 2025.
+This bonus counts towards pension accrual.

-If you started working for your employer after 1 July 2023 but before 1 October 2023, you will receive a proportional amount.
+If you started working for your employer after 1 January 2025 but before 1 May 2025, your bonus will be pro rated.